Puthiya Niyamam: Plot

-To kill the rest of the culprits responsible, Jeena asks her if she knows about "Takotsubo" (driving the culprits to suicide) mentioning it as the method she will be using to kill the rest.
-Vasuki gets a parcel containing a phone which contains a SIM with which she is supposed to talk to them as Jeena.
-Vasuki gets photos of Kani Mohan, the sister of Sudeep, and leaked videos from the pen camera which Aryan and Sudeep forgot about when they left the terrace after they raped her.
-Vasuki calls Sudeep as Jeena and warns him.
-Then she leaks the videos online, and Jeena calls Kani and lets her know that her brother is the culprit, making Kani resent Sudeep.
-Sudeep commits suicide.
+To kill the rest of the culprits responsible, Jeena asks her if she knows about "takotsubo" (driving the culprits to suicide), mentioning it as the method she will be using to kill the rest.
+Vasuki gets a parcel containing a phone and a SIM card with which she is supposed to talk to them as Jeena.
+Vasuki gets photos of Kani Mohan, Sudeep's sister, and leaked videos from the pen camera, which Aryan and Sudeep forgot about when they left the terrace after they raped her.
+Vasuki, as Jeena, calls Sudeep and warns him.
+Then, she leaks the videos online.
+Jeena calls Kani and lets her know that her brother is the culprit, making Kani resent Sudeep and leading him to commit suicide.
 Aryan hears about this and is called by Vasuki, warning him as Jeena.
 He goes into hiding in an abandoned building and gets a call from Vasuki saying that he has been caught and an arrest will be made.
-She mentions that "death is your only escape now," and Aryan commits suicide.
+She tells Aryan that death is his only escape now, and he commits suicide.

 It is later revealed that Louis was informed by Swami, a resident of a neighboring apartment, of his wife being raped.
 Swami had witnessed Vasuki being raped from his house but was old and too far away to help.
 He informs Louis about what he saw.
 Louis then reveals to Swami that through mobile software (which can transform a male voice into a female voice), he mimics Jeena's voice and guides Vasuki to murder her rapists.
 He realizes that this is the only way that she will get absolution.
 Louis never reveals the truth to Vasuki and decides to keep it a secret so that they can lead a happy married life.